AsetaShadrach/expense-tracker/README.md

 ## TODO
-- Implement logger
-- Configure Models for crud
-- Configure model migration
 - Add filter endpoints for all models

 # Critical TODO
-- Add logger
-- Swich from mutable params to structs
+- Switch from mutable params to structs